PhD in Neuroscience (Program in Neuroscience)

 The majority of students pursuing the PhD in Neuroscience take three to four rotations, with at least one rotation in an area outside of their initial research interests; students pursuing the PhD in Computational Neuroscience take a minimum of two rotations, with at least one in an experimental laboratory.
 Students can also engage in additional rotations should they not find a mentor, or if they would like more exposure to other methodologies used in neuroscience.
 Credit for rotations is contingent upon receipt of a short (5-page) laboratory report for each experience that is reviewed by the rotation mentor.

 Additional program credits come from directed study during thesis research to make up the 64-credit PhD requirement.
 Students are also encouraged to take an additional course in probability and statistics that is appropriate to their area of thesis research and take required workshops in neuroscience ethics and responsible conduct of research.
 Students also attend the required bimonthly student seminar series, a graduate student forum where they can work on improving their oral communication skills throughout their graduate career in GPN.
 Finally, to be in good standing in the program, they must attend all GPN distinguished lectures and program events, workshops in professional development, and participate in at least one teaching or outreach activity.
-Optional paid teaching fellowships are available to students that want greater experience in the educational mission.
+Optional paid teaching fellowships are available to students who want greater experience in the educational mission.

 Students can also substitute additional coursework for directed study to make up the credit requirement for the degree, especially as needed based upon their choice of thesis research or to supplement a lack of certain background during undergraduate study.